gbraad/mscrolls-brahman/ifi/ifi.md

 When, selected the same string will be sent back as a command, eg `{"command":"Go North"}`, this would be handled by the back-end as if it were entered normally.

-### Example2: Two choices with custom text and a Header
+### Example 2: Two choices with custom text and a Header

 ```
 {"choice":{
     "text":"What are you doing to do?",
+    "ui_textinput":true,
     "choice":[{"text":"Decide to go on","chosen":"go north"},
             {"text":"Give up and go back","chosen":"go south"}]
     }